Please note the steps outlined below are for Harris County Public Health (HCPH) only. Steps for other providers may differ.

 including myocarditis and pericarditis

-- For adults ages 6 months and older who are moderately or severely immunocompromised
+For people ages 65 and older or 6 months older who are moderately or severely immunocompromised:

 Johnson & Johnson COVID-19 Vaccination Schedule